prashantchanne12/Machine-Learning/README.md

 # Machine-Learning

-All the csv files are in Dataset folder
+All the CSV files are in the Dataset folder

 ---